girl-pointing-at-language-vs-dialect-speech-bubbles

 Language vs Dialect: What’s the Difference?

-Let’s dive deep into three major differences between a language and a dialect, and learn how a dialect differs from an accent.
+Okay, with that said, read on for three major differences between a language and a dialect, and also learn how a dialect differs from an accent.

 Contents

-I’m going to give it to you straight: there’s no objective difference between “language” and “dialect.”
-They’re both systems of communication employed by native speakers.
+I’m going to give it to you straight: even though we’ve defined the differences above, there’s no agreed-upon definition between language and dialect.
+They’re both systems of communication employed by native speakers and each can be considered complete languages.

-Although I’m going to give you three “differences” here, they’re really just helpful ways of thinking about the two.
-It’s tempting to try for clear-cut comparisons, but in linguistics, some concepts aren’t as straightforward as we want them to be.
+It’s tempting to leap to clear-cut comparisons, but in linguistics, some concepts aren’t as straightforward as we want them to be.

 “Language” is defined by Merriam-Webster as “the words, their pronunciation and the methods of combining them used and understood by a community.”